Arokip/odata_query/README.md

 | `contains`     | Check if a value contains a substring (`contains(Name, 'Choco')`)      |
 | `startsWith`   | Check if a value starts with a substring (`startswith(Name, 'Choco')`) |
 | `endsWith`     | Check if a value ends with a substring (`endswith(Name, 'Bar')`)       |

 ---

+## ⭐ Support the Package

+If you find this package useful and want to help other developers discover it, please consider giving it a like on [pub.dev](https://pub.dev/packages/odata_query).
+Your support helps build trust in the package and makes it easier for other developers to find reliable solutions.

+---